Sian-Lee-SA/honeycomb-menu/README.md

 ```

 ## Templating
-Templating is currently available for all `XYConfig:service_data` properties.
+Templating is currently available for all `XYConfig:service_data` properties and `active` option.
 Templating allows flexibility and provide values based on the xy pads positions.

 A property only containing the word **entity** will be converted to the `honeycomb:entity` value.

 There are two templating syntax's
 1. Uses `{{ variable }}` syntax to retrieve the xy pad event variables.
-These variables come with either a negative or positive values depending on direction from center
+These variables come with either a negative or positive values depending on direction from center. * Does not apply to `active` option
         Available variables are:

         x: Pixels from the x center position